nowakkines/pomovoice/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/ap7kj/pomovoice)

 PomoVoice is the app that will help you be productive.
 You can use your voice to control your timer.

+#Ideas:
+- Probably create GUI application which you able to with your voice to control app.